fl101/awardfares-blog/_posts/2023-10-04-eurobonus-star-alliance-awards.md

 tags: [Star Alliance, SkyTeam]
 author: Germán
 image: /assets/img/eurobonus-star-alliance-awards/cover.webp
-hidden: true
-sitemap: false
 ---

-In light of the recent [major announcent of SAS leaving Star Alliance](https://blog.awardfares.com/sas-acquisition/), we noticed an increase in traffic and EuroBonus searches at AwardFares.
-We are happy that our tool will help you find your next dream award flight!
+In light of the recent [announcent of SAS leaving Star Alliance](https://blog.awardfares.com/sas-acquisition/), we noticed an increase in traffic and EuroBonus searches at AwardFares.
+We are happy that our tool is helping you find your next dream award flight!

-In this magepost, we are compiling every single airline part of Star Alliance, together with its best airplanes, cabins, and routes you can book **right now** using SAS EuroBonus points.
-Note that we exclude some of the cabins that are not possible to book with EuroBonus.
-Plus we share all our tips, tricks, and comments from our experience as travellers.
+In this **megapost**, we are compiling every single airline part of Star Alliance, together with its best airplanes, cabins, and routes you can book **right now** using SAS EuroBonus points.
+Note that we exclude some of the cabins that are bookable with this program (such as Singapore Suites, Swiss First, etc.).

+In addition, we share all our tips, tricks, and comments from our experience as travelers.
 Make sure to check out the links to our detailed guides and resources under each section.
 Let's start!

 ### Quick Navigation